AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

   Messages` or removed by introducing a copy of the object to pass as argument to the call.

-* Goto statements should be rewritten into regular control and looping structures when possible.

 * Controlled types cannot be rewritten easily.

 * Top-level exception handlers can be moved to a wrapper subprogram, which